-Whatever my be the actual story, our members choose to believe that the number 9 does indeed represent our founding members!
+Whatever the actual story may be, our members will forever choose to believe that the number 9 does, indeed, represent our founding members!

 A full size snooker table is donated by Albert Sapeta, proprietor of the Grand Union.

 Ironically, many of the men that helped renovate the Coleman British Empire Service League clubhouse would now find themselves answering another call to war…

 One Coleman resident, Thomas Sudworth, would join the Coleman Legion BESL on May 13, 1941, at 20 years of age, and then that very same day, went to Calgary, Mewata Barracks, were he was assigned to the Engineers.
 Tom returned home from the war and continued to be a Legion member until his passing in 2014.
 He will likely hold title for many years as Coleman Legion’s longest serving member with 73 years of service to our branch!